Reedy categories which encode the notion of category actions: Abstract

 \section{Abstract}

+We study a certain type of action of categories on categories and on operads.
 Using the structure of the categories $\Delta$ and $\Omega$ governing category and operad structures, respectively, we define categories which instead encode the structure of a category acting on a category, or a category acting on an operad.
 We prove that the former has the structure of an elegant Reedy category, whereas the latter has the structure of a generalized Reedy category.
+In particular, this approach gives a new way to regard group actions on categories and on operads.